Legislative Tracker

 House companion to S. 2918.
 Led by Congressional Ukraine Caucus Co-Chair Joe Wilson and bipartisan coalition.
 Amends the REPO Act to enable seizure and transfer of Russian sovereign assets to support Ukraine's defense and reconstruction.

-Why it matters: The House companion to the Senate REPO Act, this bipartisan bill ensures both chambers can move simultaneously to unlock frozen Russian assets for Ukraine's reconstruction and defense.
+Why It Matters: The House companion to the Senate REPO Act, this bipartisan bill ensures both chambers can move simultaneously to unlock frozen Russian assets for Ukraine's reconstruction and defense.

 Progress